|

 var newList = oldList.selectRangeInto(foo, bar, new LinkedList());and have everything work out.

-- the object at the "start" of the range
+startObj - the object at the "start" of the range

-- the object at the "end" of the range
+endObj - the object at the "end" of the range

-- the list into which the selection should be inserted
+list - the list into which the selection should be inserted

-with the selection inserted
+list with the selection inserted

 void sort(<Function> comparator)

-or not provided then the elements of the list are sorted lexicographically according to their value after being converted to a string.
+comparator - a function taking two arguments and returning an integer: comparator is null or not provided then the elements of the list are sorted lexicographically according to their value after being converted to a string.

 Array toArray()

-containing all the items in this list, and in the same order as this list.
+Array containing all the items in this list, and in the same order as this list.

 string toString()